openmrs/openmrs-esm-user-dashboard-widgets/docs/adr-03-appointment-configuration.md

             "properties": {
-                "title": "Today's Appointments",  // Title of the appointment widget "source": "/ws/rest/v1/appointments", // source base url for appointments
+                "title": "Today's Appointments",  // Title of the appointment widget "source": "/ws/rest/v1/appointments", // source base url for appointments "refreshInterval": 60, // interval in seconds to refresh appointments. default value - 120
                 // any data fileter which needs to be applied on the source data after fetching "filters": [
                     {